-The Southern Ontario Historical Fencing Association (SOHFA) is a non-profit athletic club specializing in Historic European Martial Arts (HEMA).
-We provide an inclusive, safe, and informative space to learn and practice HEMA.
+The Southern Ontario Historical Fencing Association (SOHFA) is a non-profit athletic club specializing in historical fencing.
+We provide an inclusive, safe, and informative space to learn and practice historical fencing.
+We take a modern approach to fitness and conditioning combined with techniques from historic manuals to deliver classes in longsword and saber.
 Participation is restricted to adults 18 years of age and older.

-HEMA is a sport which involves the interpretation and execution of historical fighting techniques from surviving fighting art manuscripts.
+Historical fencing is a sport which involves the interpretation and execution of historical fighting techniques from surviving fighting art manuscripts.
 There is no direct line of surviving practitioners, so instead we act as amateur archaeologists to interpret and understand the text and pictures that remain.
-Our class focuses primarily on the use of the longsword, but HEMA encompasses many weapons and arts such as: wrestling, dagger, sword and buckler, saber, rapier, spear, armoured fighting, and mounted combat.
+Our class focuses primarily on the use of the longsword, but historical fencing encompasses many weapons and arts such as: wrestling, dagger, sword and buckler, saber, rapier, spear, armoured fighting, and mounted combat.

 SOHFA teaches longsword techniques based on the Germanic style of longsword (Liechtenauer lineage) utilizing the glosses written by Pseudo Peter von Danzig, Hans Talhoffer, and Sigmund ain Ringeck.
 The techniques and manuscripts were written somewhere in the late 14th and early 15th century.
 The portion of the texts SOHFA teaches is focused on unarmoured duelling with the longsword.